 A source assessment of the various water supplies used by the Manchester Water Department was completed by the Connecticut Department of Public Health, Drinking Water Division.
 The assessment reports are intended to provide an understanding of the potential risk of contamination based upon specific risk factors for surface and groundwater sources.
 Manchester's overall susceptibility to potential sources of contamination was considered to be low for its surface water supplies because more than fifty percent of the watershed is owned by the Town and is preserved as open space.
 The overall susceptibility to potential sources of contamination for the groundwater supplies was considered to be high because most land around the supplies is not owned by the Town.
-To control this risk the Town has adopted the regulations described below which are designed to protect the groundwater supplies.
+To control this risk the Town has adopted the regulations described in the Aquifer Protection Program which are designed to protect the groundwater supplies.
+These regulations protect critical aquifer zones from pollution by managing land use.

-The Aquifer Protection Program, established by the State of Connecticut is used to identify critical water supply aquifers and to protect them from pollution by managing land use.
 Protection requires coordinated responsibilities shared by the state, municipality and water companies to ensure a safe and plentiful supply of public drinking water for present and future generations.
 These regulations can be viewed on the Town's website at http://planningl.townofmanchester.org/index.cfm/development-applications-regulations-and-maps/aquifer-protection-agency/